Bobliuuu/Distributed-Cryptography/README.md

 I used HTML, CSS, and JS to build the website, to make sure it was easy to deploy and use in the browser.
 I used the DCP API to compute the cryptography process by exploiting embarassingly parallel algorithms, notably for primality checking and factorization.
 I used `dcp-util` to deploy Javascript libraries onto the DCP package manager to be able to use them in the compute calls.
 I also leveraged many APIs and external Javascript libraries in order to get important data or represent values (e.g. using bignumber-js and kvin serialization to represent large values and perform large integer operations).
 I used Netlify to deploy my website (with a custom domain 😄) so it can be accessible on a live server.

 ## Challenges we ran into
 I had challenges getting the DCP API to work at first, and getting the exec() and localExec() functions to run smoothly (or at least past estimation).
 I had to overcome scope issues (e.g. scope of dcp), async issues, package and library issues, and function return and callback issues (e.g. kvin vs json seralization of large numbers).
-I had challenges as well with getting the HTML and JS to "collaborate" with each other, dealing with eventListener and event handler issues, JS storage overriding, and so much debugging (mostly with console.log()ing in a bunch of places)!
+I had challenges as well with getting the HTML and JS to "collaborate" with each other, getting serialization and ASCII inputs to work, dealing with eventListener and event handler issues, JS storage overriding, and so much debugging (mostly with console.log()ing in a bunch of places)!
 I also had challenges deploying my website (and ensuing local live server issues), as well as VSCode acting up my terminal and when installing extensions.

 ## Accomplishments that we're proud of
 I'm proud of using the DCP API for the first time, and being able to see an algorithm that is able to perform very well, and speed up a very classical algorithm, and overcoming it's issues, including compute groups, exec result slice formatting, package mangagement, latency delays, and many more.
 I'm proud of making a website that works and that can perform a very important algorithm that will be useful even in the future, with a functioning minimalistic frontend with a strong scalable backend.
 I'm proud of using, modifying, and understanding many Javascript libraries that I can definitely use in the future.